PaulDance/xr/notes/rust/minesweeper.md

 Good job on passing the tests!

  * You show good use of iterators in `annotate`.
- * It's good that you use `char::from_digit` in order to avoid necessary additional heap allocation for just one character.
+ * It's good that you use `char::from_digit` in order to avoid unnecessary additional heap allocation for just one character.
  * I like that you generate surrounding positions instead of manually listing them.